Cohomological VC-density: Bounds and Applications: Abstract

 This result generalizes known VC-density bounds in these structures \cites{RBG01, Basu10, Starchenko-et-al}, extending them in multiple ways, as well as providing a uniform proof paradigm applicable to all of them.
 We give examples to show that our bounds are optimal.
 Moreover, our bounds on $0/1$-patterns actually goes beyond model-theoretic contexts: they apply to arbitrary correspondences of schemes with respect to singular, étale, or $\ell$-adic cohomology theories.
 A particular consequence of our results is the extension of the bound on $0/1$-patterns for definable families in affine spaces over arbitrary fields, as initially proven in \cite{RBG01}, to general schemes.

 We present combinatorial applications of our higher-degree VC-density bounds, deriving topological analogs of well-known results such as the existence of $\eps$-nets and the fractional Helly theorem.
-We show that with certain restrictions, these results extend to our higher-degree topological setting.
+We show that with certain restrictions, these results extend to our higher-degree topological setting. } The concept of Vapnik-Chervonenkis (VC) density is pivotal across various mathematical fields, including discrete geometry, probability theory and model theory.
+In this paper, we introduce a topological generalization of VC-density.

+Let $Y$ be a topological space and $\mathcal{X}$ a family of closed subspaces of $Y$.
+For each $p \geq 0$, we define a number, $\vcd^{p}_{\mathcal{X}}$, which we refer to as the degree $p$ VC-density of the family $\mathcal{X}$.
+The classical notion of VC-density within this topological framework can be recovered by setting $p=0$.
+Our definition of degree $p$ VC-density extends to higher orders as well.
+For $p\geq 0, q \geq 1$, we define the degree $p$, order $q$ VC density $\vcd^{p,q}_{\mathcal{X}}$ of $\mathcal{X}$, which recovers Shelah’s notion of higher-order VC-density for $q$-dependent families \cite{Shelah2014} when $p=0$.
+Our definition introduces a completely new notion when $p>0$.

+We examine the properties of $\vcd_{\mathcal{X}}^p$ (as well as $\vcd^{p,q}_{\mathcal{X}}$) when the families $\mathcal{X}$ are definable in structures with some underlying topology (for instance, the Euclidean topology for o-minimal structures over $\bbR$, the analytic topology over $\bbC$, or the \'{e}tale site for schemes over arbitrary algebraically closed fields).
+Our main result establishes that in any model of these theories